mrandri19/cyclone/README.md

 GCR is an hosted platform based on Kubernetes and Knative.
 It supports out of the box all of the features we need (traffic splitting, scaling to zero, scaling horizontally).
 Additionally, it also handles load balancing and HTTPS certificate renewal.
-We deploy a service on GCR called `gyclone-gcr-service`.
+We deploy a service on GCR called `cyclone-gcr-service`.
 This service serves the ML model images to users, exposing them via an HTTPS endpoint.

 The **storage component** uses Google Cloud SQL to store and serve data.